namlook/eureka-widget-model-relations-list/README.md

                                 limit: 10
                             },

+                            // the widget which will display the collection
+                            widget: {
+                                type: 'collection-display'
                                 // the header of the panel
-                            header: "related comments"
+                               label: "related comments"
+                            }
                         }
                     ]
                 }